Frequently Asked Questions

 + What Is Sacred Sector Fellowship?

 Sacred Sector Fellowship is a unique learning community that equips seminarians for a meaningful career in the faith-based nonprofit sector.
-The fellowship pairs participants with faith-based nonprofits in the Grand Rapids, Michigan area to provide hands-on experience and apply concepts learned during a five-day intensive.
+The fellowship pairs participants with faith-based nonprofits in the Western US to provide hands-on experience and apply concepts learned during a five-day intensive.
 Sacred Sector Fellowship equips seminarians with skills and experience to become tomorrow’s emerging leaders in the faith-based nonprofit sector.

 + Who is eligible to apply for Sacred Sector Fellowship?

 Current and recently graduated seminarians are invited to apply for the Sacred Sector Fellowship.
+Applicants must be currently pursuing one of the following degrees, or within 2 years of degree completion: M.Div, D.Div, M.A. in Ministry, Theology, Biblical Studies, or other relevant ministry-related degrees.
+Preference is given to those pursuing a degree at a seminary.
 Ideal candidates have a desire to innovate within the faith-based sector, to gain organizational leadership skills, and to better understand how faith-based nonprofits can fully exercise their religious mission in everything they do.
 Applications should reflect an interest in the connection between faith-based nonprofits and public policy, organizational best practices and public relations.
 Applicants should also be interested in or willing to learn about the role religious freedom and responsibility plays in empowering faith-based nonprofits to advance their missions.

 + What is the format of the program?